yusufklncc/Lenovo-Thinkpad-E570-Hackintosh/README.md

 Type | Info | Status
 :---------|:---------|:----------
-SMBIOS Settings  | With [GenSMBIOS] you should definitely set your SMBIOS settings and ROM value for iCloud and Apple services.
-ROM value is your ethernet MAC address.
-Be sure your ethernet is en0 in Hackintool. |  ⚠️
+SMBIOS Settings  | With [GenSMBIOS] you should definitely set your SMBIOS MBP14,1 and ROM value for iCloud and Apple services.
+ROM value is your ethernet MAC address. |  ⚠️
-Rename config    |  If you have QCA rename no Wi-Fİ config. "config.plist". | ⚠️
+Rename config    |  If you have QCA rename qualcomm config. "config.plist". | ⚠️

 ## Kext Used
 Kext | Info